 Does the product have wired ports such as LAN, CATV, PSTN, xDSL, ISDN or any other widely dispersed network single-user or multi-user connection?

 If so “Asymmetrical mode conducted emissions” is required in EN 55032, this testing is similar in most cases to the testing performed for telecommunication port testing of EN 55022: 2010 provided the method used the correct ISN (not the same ISN as used for 55022:1998*).
-There other methods, as used for shielded cables etc these on the whole should also be similar if not the same.
+Their other methods, as used for shielded cables etc these, on the whole, should also be similar if not the same.

 *EN 55022:1998 used a different ISN than in EN 55022: 2006, these significant changes to ISN can affect the telecommunication port measurement results